 Closer to the sky!
-The new glass lift and skydeck in the historic tower of the Niguliste Museum will open at the beginning of 2023.
+The new glass lift and skydeck in the historic tower of the Niguliste Museum.
 The lift will rise through three floors to the skydeck, where the Old Town, Tallinn Bay and unique views in all four directions will be visible.

 The lift and the skydeck, which will soon be finished after extensive reconstruction, are unique in Estonia.
 Everyone, including those with special needs, can use the lift to reach the top of the tower.
 Alternatively, the reconstructed staircase can be used to move between the floors to examine the architecture of the tower and all its details at leisure.